junegunn/junegunn.github.io/content/docs/fzf/tips/browsing-log-stream.md

 So if you attach fzf to an endless input stream, such as server logs, the memory usage will grow indefinitely and fzf will eventually crash.

-To work around this limitation, fzf provides `--tail=NUM` option that allows you to limit the number of items to keep in memory.
+To work around this limitation, ==fzf provides `--tail=NUM` option that allows you to limit the number of items to keep in memory==.
 When the number of items exceeds the limit, fzf will drop the oldest items from the list.

 ```sh
 # Make sure fzf doesn't blow up